Drakeo/your-truck-trans-solutions/README.md

 #my favorite smartphone scanner is FastScan
 #QR scanners on google play most suck do to to many pop ups to test
 my vaforite QR Scanner
+#git hub the finest file updater in the world 10 dollars
 ~~~